PaperTurtle/handpickd/README.md

-<h1 align="center">Vintique - Artisanal Marketplace</h1>
+<h1 align="center">Handpickd - Artisanal Marketplace</h1>

 <p align="center">
     <img src="https://github.com/PaperTurtle/handpickd/assets/68080844/3a49f36e-d924-4e05-9e01-654bb12c588e"
     width=192 height=192 alt="logo" />
 </p>

-> Welcome to **Vintique**, a community-driven platform that celebrates creativity and craftsmanship.
+> Welcome to **Handpickd**, a community-driven platform that celebrates creativity and craftsmanship.
 This marketplace is a school project that provides a space for artisans to showcase their handmade goods and for enthusiasts to discover unique, handcrafted items.

 ## 🌟 Project Overview

-Vintique offers an alternative to mass-produced goods by highlighting unique, handcrafted items.
+Handpickd offers an alternative to mass-produced goods by highlighting unique, handcrafted items.
 It's a digital homage to the tradition of artisanry, designed to connect makers with those who appreciate the value of bespoke creations.

 ## 📜 Page Breakdown